Operate a Pool

 .

 At this point, the STX are committed to the pool operator, and the pool operator has some “aggregate balance” of committed STX.
-The pool operator is not actually eligible for rewards and signer slots until this step is called.
+The pool operator is not actually eligible for reward slots and signer initialization until this step is finished.

-The pool operator cannot call this until the total number of STX committed is larger than the minimum threshold required to Stack.
-This minimum stacking threshold is a function of the total number of liquid STX.
+The pool operator cannot call this function until the total number of STX committed is larger than the minimum threshold required to Stack.
+This minimum stacking threshold is a function of the total number of STX stacked divided by the available number of reward slots.

 field.
 (1 STX = 1,000,000 uSTX).

-Once the threshold is reached, the pool operator calls stack-aggregation-commit
+Once the threshold is reached, the pool operator calls stack-aggregation-commit-indexed

 .
 This is the point where you as the pool operator must provide your signer key and signer key signature.
 The arguments are: